EiffelFly/summerbud/_data/thoughts/why-is-the-documentation-of-tech-products-so-hard-to-use.md

 In combination, the mindset and the structure lead to the problem I think is problematic, listed below.

-## Documentation is too hard to contribute
+## Documentation is too hard to contribute to
 In combination with the arbitrary mindset of "Owner bullet's point" and the "Isolated listing structure", what we have is that current documentation can only be properly maintained by the owner, there is no other easy way to contribute to the documentation.
 The problem is twofold.

 First, based on the "Owner's bullet point" mindset, the author doesn't want some inexperienced person to mess up your documentation and it's quite hard to match the tone of documentation if you don't spend much time staying aligned with your maintainers.